Savage Reign

 Savage Reign character selection screen.

 REVIEWBy 1995, SNK had established an impressive variety of solid and growingly popular fighting game franchises.
-However, there were a variety of fighting games showing up on those NeoGeo cabinets (and elsewhere) that were very commonly being dubbed as "Street Fighter 2 ripoffs".
-With the mid 90's "me too" fighting game bandwagon going strong, and being lead by games like Fighters History & World Heroes, SNK saw another opportunity to overtake the fighting game scene with Savage Reign.
+However, there were a variety of fighting games showing up on those NeoGeo cabinets (and elsewhere) that were very commonly being dubbed as "Street Fighter II clones".
+With so many mid 90s "me too" fighting games joining the bandwagon (too many for a normal person to count), being lead by games like Fighters History and World Heroes, it's understandable if you've never even heard of Savage Reign (until visiting this website?).
+It was a rare fighting games that not many overseas arcades had, in my experience at least!

 Hayate is your shoto-type character... with a boomerang.

-In typical mid-90's "me too" fighting game fashion, the character designs of Savage Reign take obvious cues from a variety of already existing fighting game characters.
+In typical mid-90s "me too" fighting game fashion, the character designs of Savage Reign take obvious cues from a variety of already existing fighting game characters, and then some (for better or worse).
 The cast of Savage Reign is definitely what you'd call obscure, off-the-wall, and just downright strange.
-The weird characters attempt, but don't really succeed at bringing out the loose "futuristic" theme of Savage Reign, and simply don't have the lasting appeal of other fighters out there.
+The weird characters attempt, but don't really succeed at bringing out the loose "futuristic" theme of Savage Reign, and don't really have the lasting appeal of other fighters out there.
+On a more positive note, the characters do have a certain charming Japanese anime aesthetic that seems to work.
+I've definitely come to appreciate the roster more with time.

 No, not that Joker. . .
 The other clown named Joker.